globalsmile/Twitter-Sentiment-Analysis/README.md

 # Insights

-As shown by [Data Visualization](https://github.com/globalsmile/Twitter-Sentiment-Analysis#Data-Visualization), It can be deducted that:
+As shown by [Data Visualization](https://github.com/globalsmile/Twitter-Sentiment-Analysis#Data-Visualization), It can be deduced that:

 - The most active user of the #NG30DaysOfLearning is [theoyinbooke](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/1379718) with 110 tweets
 - The most mentioned tool is Github